Urban Knights: Overview

+Jazz Times claimed, "With moods playful to passionate and players in a relaxed goodtime frame of mind, it’s a perfect party disc."

+Don Heckman of the Los Angeles Times found "The music that results can perhaps best be described as rhythm & jazz--bits and pieces of improvising from Lewis and the horn players juxtaposed against insistent, funk-driven rhythms.
+South African Butler, especially on the tracks in which he sings (“South African Jam” and “Brazilian Rain,” especially), brings a seductive world-music ambience to the proceedings."
+The album reached No. 7 on the US Billboard Top Jazz Albums chart and No. 24 upon the UK Top Jazz Albums chart.

 During 2000, the group's third studio album, Urban Knights III, was issued on Narada Records.
 Artists such as Dave Koz, Earl Klugh, and Fareed Haque played upon the LP.
-People proclaimed "sixties jazz-pop pioneer Ramsey Lewis (“The In Crowd”) contributes keyboards on 10 of these 12 tracks by the latest group of hot, young Chicago musicians he has assembled for this urbane joust."
+People proclaimed "sixties jazz-pop pioneer Ramsey Lewis ("The 'In' Crowd") contributes keyboards on 10 of these 12 tracks by the latest group of hot, young Chicago musicians he has assembled for this urbane joust."
 Hilarie Grey of Jazz Times said "Ramsey Lewis’ Urban Knights III exploits the urban sophistication and stylish blue roots of its Chicago setting".